 CBD can be bought and used legally as a food supplement in the UK, as it’s a naturally occurring product which has had tetrahydrocannabinol (THC) removed so it doesn’t cause a high.
 CBD products aren’t licensed as a medicine, but the existing scientific research suggests that it may help with managing some types of pain.

 Versus Arthritis has said that “we know anecdotally from some people with arthritis, that CBD has reduced their symptoms”.
-And like them, we’d welcome more medical research into CBD products could potentially help with joint pain and arthritis.
+And like them, we’d welcome more medical research into CBD products that could potentially help with joint pain and arthritis.

 How do CBD products work?

 The cannabidiol in CBD products interacts with the endocannabinoid system in the body, which is made up of receptors, enzymes and endocannabinoids.
-CB1 receptors are mainly in the central nervous system, managing things like co-ordination, movement, pain, appetite, memory and mood.
+CB1 receptors are mainly in the central nervous system, managing things like c, movement, pain, appetite, memory and mood.
 The CB2 receptors are found in the peripheral nervous system, including pain and inflammation.

 Research suggests that CBD interacts with these receptors to potentially provide reduced symptoms by either binding to the CB2 receptors, or promoting your body to produce more cannabinoids itself, to achieve the same effect.
 At the same time, studies are starting to suggest that CBD also interacts with receptors for other systems in your body.
 This includes serotonin receptors, which means it may also help with depression and anxiety.

-Studies have shown that a synthetic compound which binds to, and activates, the CB2 receptor can reduce simulated osteoarthritis pain behaviour in rats.
-This includes transdermal application (when CBD is applied through the skin, such as with the We Are Kynd balm) in a 2016 study.
+Studies have shown that a synthetic compound binds to, and activates, the CB2 receptor and can reduce simulated osteoarthritis pain behaviour in rats.
+This includes a transdermal application (when CBD is applied through the skin, such as with the We Are Kynd balm) in a 2016 study.
 And whether CBD could be effective in early-stage osteoarthritis to prevent both pain and nerve damage.

-CBD isn’t addictive, as reported by the World Health Organisation, and while full spectrum CBD oil may contain trace elements of THC to potentially achieve a halo effect in combination, you can also opt for zero THC CBD oil for your own peace of mind.
+CBD isn’t addictive, as reported by the World Health Organisation, and while CBD oil may contain trace elements of THC to potentially achieve a halo effect in combination, you can also opt for zero THC CBD oil for your own peace of mind.

 Is CBD an anti-inflammatory?